Data-driven framework for input/output lookup tables reduction: Application to hypersonic flows in chemical non-equilibrium: Introduction

 \section{Introduction}

-Non-equilibrium effects have been shown to play an important role in the accurate simulation of flows at hypersonic conditions and in the computation of design characteristics, such as transition location or thermal loading \cite{Marxen2013,Marxen2014,Candler2019, direnzo2021}.
+Chemical non-equilibrium effects have been shown to play an important role in the accurate simulation of flows at hypersonic conditions and in the computation of design characteristics, such as transition location or thermal loading \cite{Marxen2013,Marxen2014,Candler2019, direnzo2021}.
 Recent studies have identified these effects as causes of order-one changes in growth rates, response behavior or sensitivities, even though the corresponding variations in first-order flow statistics have been modest.
-These findings have in turn prompted a significant endeavor of augmenting existing flow solvers with non-equilibrium modules to account for finite-rate aerothermochemical features.\\ Simulations in this parameter regime introduce and track a range of species in their inert or ionized forms \cite{zhong2012direct,panesi2014nonequilibrium,paredes2019nonmodal}.
-Complementing the hydrodynamic state vector by chemical components is a well-established technique, for example in combustion or atmospheric simulations, but the required modeling of the inter-species interactions, such as dissociation, reaction and recombination \cite{Anderson2019}, for hypersonic applications poses great challenges. \\ Much of this modeling is accomplished by lookup libraries, which act as repositories of tabulated chemical reactions encountered for a given flow state \cite{Scoggins2020}.
-When passing state-vector components to the library, amplitudes and time-scales for various forcing terms are returned, appearing as exogeneous inputs to the momentum, energy and species transport equations. \\ Much effort has gone into these libraries, and for aerothermochemical non-equilibrium effects in hypersonic flows, the Mutation++ library (MUlticomponent Thermodynamic And Transport properties for IONized gases in C++), developed and maintained at the von Karman Institute (VKI), has become the standard for high-fidelity simulations of high-speed and high-enthalpy flows \cite{Scoggins2020}.
-This library can be coupled to existing flow solvers and is capable of modeling a range of partially ionized gas effects, together with non-equilibrium features, energy exchange processes and gas-surface interactions.
-The flexibility and scope of the library comes at the expense of a computational bottleneck that slows down a typical large-scale simulation by a large factor, as shown in \cref{fig:CPU_cost}, where typical simulation times for calorically and thermally perfect gases are juxtaposed with results for non-equilibrium chemical reactions.
-A wide margin can be observed.
-For this reason, non-equilibrium computations range among the most inefficient and laborious calculations in fundamental hypersonic research. \\
+These findings have in turn prompted a significant endeavor of augmenting existing flow solvers with non-equilibrium modules to account for finite-rate aerothermochemical features.
+Simulations in this parameter regime introduce and track a range of species in their inert or ionized forms \cite{zhong2012direct,panesi2014nonequilibrium,paredes2019nonmodal}.
+Complementing the hydrodynamic state vector by chemical components is a well-established technique, for example in combustion or atmospheric simulations, but the required modeling of the inter-species interactions, such as dissociation, reaction and recombination \cite{Anderson2019}, for hypersonic applications poses great challenges.
+Much of this modeling is accomplished by lookup libraries, which act as repositories of tabulated chemical reactions encountered for a given flow state \cite{Scoggins2020}.
+When passing state-vector components to the library, amplitudes and time-scales for various forcing terms are returned, appearing as exogeneous inputs to the momentum, energy and species transport equations.